cristianastan2/AOES-CLIM670-CCPP-SCM-Quickstart/_episodes/03-Running-CCPP-SCM.md

 > ## Check if your script has the execute permission
 >
-> Does your file has the execute (x) permsion?
+> Does your file have the execute (x) permsion?
 >
 {: .challenge}

-Before execturing the script, we need to set the user environment for Hopper.
+Before executing the script, we need to set the user environment for Hopper.

 From the top-level code directory (ccpp-scm-7.0), source the bash script for Hopper: